 For readers of Outlander’s books

-If you have only read the books of the Outlander saga by the writer Diana Gabaldon, you can visit the locations mentioned in the books even if they are different in the TV show later.
+If you have only read the Outlander saga books by the writer Diana Gabaldon, you can visit the locations mentioned in the books even if they are different in the TV show later.
 Like Stirling, Fort William, Inverness, Loch Ness, and Beauly, among others.
 They are beautiful places to visit in Scotland.

 I had breakfast in Fort William, spent two nights in the picturesque village of Stirling, strolled through Loch Ness waiting to see the “water horse”, walked the authentic Inverness, and enjoyed the highland landscapes.